-Students meet on Tuesday evenings, from 6:00PM-8:00PM at Herbal Passion.
-Because it takes about two months to make some of our medicine, we meet mostly every other Tuesday.
+Students meet on Thursday evenings, from 6:00PM-8:30PM at Herbal Passion.
+Because it takes about two months to make some of our medicine, we meet mostly every other Thursday.
 Sessions are offered twice a year.

 Who takes this course?

 How much does it cost?

-Tuition for the entire series is $575.00 A non-refundable deposit of $175.00 is required to secure your space.
-The remaining $400.00 is due by the first night of class. **payment plans have been made in the past**
+Tuition for the entire series is $675.00.
+A non-refundable deposit of $225.00 is required to secure your space.
+The remaining $450.00 is due by the first night of class. **payment plans are an option**

 Will I graduate as an Herbalist?

-The term “Herbalist” is not regulated, so theoretically any person could call him/herself an Herbalist.
+The term “Herbalist” is not regulated, so theoretically any person could call themself an Herbalist.
 This course is not designed for students looking to gain a certification or “title” as an herbalist.
 Rather, it is designed for students looking to learn how to incorporate herbs into their own daily life.
 Most students upon completion of this series feel excited to learn more–they are just at the beginning of their herbal journey!
 Ultimately, we are all just beginners since the beauty of plant medicine is that it is a vast, endless ocean of information waiting for us to dive in and explore!
 As my dear teacher says, “To be a good Herbalist is not to know the properties and uses of every plant, but rather, to connect with, and deeply get to know a handful of plants really well.
 That, is a good Herbalist.”